Eun777/tp/docs/UserGuide.md

 title: User Guide
 ---

-CareConnect is a **desktop app for social workers to manage patient information**.
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+CareConnect is a **desktop app for social workers to manage patient information, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Specialised for patient management, CareConnect includes features such as last visit tracker and medication tracker.
+If you can type fast, CareConnect can get your patient management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}